lewiswege/alx-backend-user-data/README.md

-# This directory contains the tasks logging using python as the backend
+# This directory contains the tasks general user data using python as the backend